Afro–Latin Americans: Representation in the media

 Afro–Latin Americans have limited media appearance; critics have accused the Latin American media of overlooking the African, indigenous and multiracial populations in favor of over-representation of often blond and blue/green-eyed white Latin Americans.
 According to May 2022 Pew Research survey, Afro-Latinos in the United States were about 3 times more likely than other Latino adults to report being unfairly stopped by police.
 About half of the Afro-Latinos interviewed were told to go back to their country, and a third of them were called offensive names.

 South America

 Argentina

 According to the Argentina national census of the year 2010, the total Argentine population is 40,117,096, from which 149,493 were of African ancestry.
 Traditionally it has been argued that the black population in Argentina declined since the early 19th century into insignificance.
 Many believe that the black population declined due to systematic efforts to reduce the black population in Argentina in order to mirror the racially homogeneous countries of Europe.
 A 2005 study found that 5% of the population had African ancestry, while a more recent study suggested 9% may have African heritage.
-Researchers such as Alí Delgado and Patricia Gomes have suggested that, rather than Black people disappearingerasure from the 19th century onward has resulted in the "invisibility" of African culture and roots in Argentina.
+Researchers such as Alí Delgado and Patricia Gomes have suggested that, rather than Black people disappearing, erasure from the 19th century onward has resulted in the "invisibility" of African culture and roots in Argentina.